 On July 21, 2015 the Federal Circuit court in litigation between Amgen and Sandoz ruled that the BPCIA patent exchange process is optional and that applicants that choose not to engage in it must comply with the BPCIA's requirement to provide the originator180 days prior notice of commercial marketing.
 The court also ruled that such notice is not effective unless given after FDA licensure.
 Thus, biosimilar applicants that opt out of the BPCIA patent exchange process must wait at least 180 days after licensure to launch their biosimilar products.
-On February 16, 2016 Sandoz filed a petition for writ of certiorari to the United States Supreme Court, asking the Court to reverse the Federal Circuit court's decision that the BPCIA 180 day pre-marketing notification can only be given after FDA has approved the biosimilar product.
+On February 16, 2016 Sandoz filed a petition for writ of certiorari to the United States Supreme Court, asking the Court to reverse the Federal Circuit court's decision that the BPCIA 180-day pre-marketing notification can only be given after FDA has approved the biosimilar product.
 The Supreme Court may or may not choose to review the Federal Circuit decision.
-Regardless of how the 180 day notice provision is applied by the courts, patent infringement lawsuits filed by originators could result in preliminary or permanent injunctions extending beyond the 180 day notice period.
+Regardless of how the 180-day notice provision is applied by the courts, patent infringement lawsuits filed by originators could result in preliminary or permanent injunctions extending beyond the 180 day notice period.

 On December 9, 2015, in litigation between Amgen and Apotex (relating to Apotex's biosimilar for Neulasta (pegiflgrastim), the Florida District court ruled that although Apotex had engaged in the BPCIA patent exchange process voluntarily, it was nonetheless required to provide 180 days prior notice of commercial marketing to Amgen, and that it could only provide such notice upon regulatory approval.
-Apotex has appealed this decision to the Federal Circuit, where the matter is presently pending.
-Thus, despite the Florida District Court decision, the issue remains unsettled as to whether a party that engages voluntarily in the BPCIA patent exchange process must nevertheless provide 180 days' notice of commercial marketing to the originator.
-A further open issue is whether such notice may be given before, or only after, FDA licensure of the biosimilar.
-If a panel of the Federal Circuit affirms the Florida District Court decision and such decision is not overturned upon reconsideration by a full panel of the Federal Circuit or by the US.
+Apotex appealed this decision to the Federal Circuit.
+In July 2016, the Federal Circuit affirmed the Florida District Court decision and if such decision is not overturned upon reconsideration by a full panel of the Federal Circuit or by the US.
 Supreme Court, all 351(k) biosimilar applicants will be required to refrain from launching an approved biosimilar product for 180 days following 351(k) regulatory approval, without regard to whether such applicants elected to participate in the BPCIA patent exchange process.

-A significant legal risk for a biosimilar applicants that pursue regulatory approval under the 351(k) regulatory approval route, and also elect to engage in the above-described BPCIA patent exchange mechanism, is that the process could result in the initiation of patent infringement litigation prior to FDA approval of a 351(k) application, and such litigation could result in blocking the market entry of the biosimilar product.
+A significant legal risk for a biosimilar applicant that pursues regulatory approval under the 351(k) regulatory approval route, and also elect to engage in the above-described BPCIA patent exchange mechanism, is that the process could result in the initiation of patent infringement litigation prior to FDA approval of a 351(k) application, and such litigation could result in blocking the market entry of the biosimilar product.
 However, even if biosimilar applicants opt out of the BPCIA patent exchange process, originators will still have the right to assert patent infringement as a basis to enjoin a biosimilar product launch.
 Thus, whether or not we engage in the BPCIA patent exchange process, there is risk that patent infringement litigation initiated by originators could prevent us indefinitely from launching our biosimilar products.